mikeroyal/Windows-11-Guide/README.md

 [Twinkle Tray](https://twinkletray.com/) is a tool that lets you easily manage the brightness levels of multiple monitors.
 This app adds a new icon into your system tray, where you can click to have instant access to the brightness levels of all compatible monitors.

 [Microsoft PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity.
 To get more information on [PowerToys](https://docs.microsoft.com/windows/powertoys/), or any other tools and resources for [Windows development environments](https://docs.microsoft.com/windows/dev-environment/overview), go to [docs.microsoft.com](https://docs.microsoft.com/windows/powertoys/).

+[WPF UI](https://github.com/lepoco/wpfui) is a tool that prvides a simple way to make your application written in WPF keep up with modern design trends.
+Library changes the base elements like Page, ToggleButton or List, and also includes additional controls like Navigation, NumberBox, Dialog or Snackbar.

+[Windows 11 Drag & Drop to the Taskbar (Fix)](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) is a program that fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
+It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.

+[ConfigureDefender](https://github.com/AndyFul/ConfigureDefender) is a small utility for configuring Windows 10/11 (and Windows Server) built-in Defender Anti-Virus settings.
+It is a part of Hard_Configurator project (including source files), but it can be used as a standalone application (portable).

 [TweakUIX](https://github.com/builtbybel/TweakUIX) is a PowerToys/Tweak UI Replica created by [Builtbybel](https://twitter.com/builtbybel).